-There are 150 mainly urban polling stations that have polling booths for two or even three electoral districts.
-As discussed above, we focus on these stations only for one of our robustness tests.
-Here we illustrate our approach with examples from three of these stations, (Forrest Hill Church Hall, K.C.E.P.B.
+As discussed above, we focus on these stations for one of our robustness tests.
+Table 5 illustrates our approach with examples from three of these stations, (Forrest Hill Church Hall, K.C.E.P.B.
 Depot, and King George Hall).
-Figure 6 shows one in a map.
+Figure I in the supplementary materials illustrates the case of a particular polling station serving both North Shore and Glenfield electorates in a map.